Guest Author James Rowse

 Not all courses take a year or more and get taught in a university.
-It is possible to learn enough to get started without spending years doing it, but of course it is a very different experience to college life and isn’t right for everyone.
+It is possible to learn enough to get started without spending years doing it, but of course, it is a very different experience from college life and isn’t right for everyone.

 Students taking a BA in Scenic Arts can end up as designers, prop makers, carpenters, or costume makers, as well as scenic artists.
 The kind of courses I run take you in a single direction.
 Students taking college courses also end up with a qualification, which is universally recognized inside the industry and out.
 Industry courses can’t offer this.